Combinatorial study of graphs arising from the Sachdev-Ye-Kitaev model: Introduction

-Proving Theorem~\ref{theo:counting} will be the main focus of the article.
-A first important tool is a bijection (introduced in~\cite{LL}) between colored graphs and so-called \emph{constellations} (certain partially embedded graphs) such that the order of a colored graph corresponds to the excess of the associated constellation.
+Proving Thm.~\ref{theo:counting} will be the main focus of the article.
+A first important tool is a bijection (introduced in~\cite{LL}) between colored graphs and so-called \emph{constellations} (certain partially embedded graphs defined later below Fig.~\ref{fig:Ex-Stacked}) such that the order of a colored graph corresponds to the excess of the associated constellation.
 We recall this bijection in Section~\ref{sec:Bijections} and also explain how it can be adapted to the non-orientable setting, giving the simple relation $\tilde g_{n,\delta}=2^\delta\ g_{n,\delta}$ (which is also reflected above by the fact that $g_{n,\delta}$ and $\tilde g_{n,\delta}/2^\delta$ have the same asymptotic estimate).
-Then, in Subsection~\ref{sec:kernel}, we use the classical method of kernel extraction to obtain an explicit expression for the generating function $\cG_{\delta}(z)$ of bipartite colored graphs of fixed order $\delta$.
+Then, in Subsection~\ref{sec:kernel}, we use the so-called method of kernel extraction to obtain an explicit expression for the generating function $\cG_{\delta}(z)=\sum_{n\ge 0} c_{n,\delta} z^n$ of rooted bipartite colored graphs of fixed order $\delta$ (we say that $z$ is the variable dual to $n$).
 Singularity analysis of the obtained expression then gives us the asymptotic estimate of $g_{n,\delta}$.
-In Section~\ref{sec:SYK_conditions} we then give sufficient conditions (in terms of the kernel decomposition) for a colored graph of order $\delta$ to be an SYK graph, and deduce from it that asymptotically almost all colored graph of order $\delta$ are SYK graphs.
+In Section~\ref{sec:SYK_conditions} we then give sufficient conditions (in terms of the kernel decomposition) for a colored graph of order $\delta$ to be an SYK graph, and deduce from it that asymptotically, almost all colored graphs of order $\delta$ are SYK graphs.
 This implies that $c_{n,\delta}$ has the same asymptotic estimate as $g_{n,\delta}$; similar arguments in the non-orientable case ensure that $\tilde c_{n,\delta}$ has the same asymptotic estimate as $\tilde g_{n,\delta}$.

 \